-According to the Wilcoxon Signed-Rank Test we ran on the continuous monitoring stations' data from the summer of 2011, all stations are classified as exhibiting turbidity levels significantly above the threshold level, and all but the Bishopville station, Little Monie Creek station and the stations located at the bottom of Goose and Mansonville received a 'good' status for dissolved oxygen using the 5mg/l threshold.
-When the more critical dissolved oxygen concentration threshold of 3mg/l is used, the Bishopville station's and Little Monie Creek station's status raised from 'bad' to 'good.'
+According to the results of the Wilcoxon Signed-Rank Tests ran on the continuous monitoring stations' data for the summer of 2011, most stations are classified as exhibiting turbidity levels significantly above the threshold level, and all but the Bishopville station, Little Monie Creek station and the stations located at the bottom of Goose and Mansonville received a 'good' status for dissolved oxygen using the 5mg/l threshold.
+When the more critical dissolved oxygen concentration threshold of 3mg/l is used, only the Bishopville station's and Little Monie Creek station's status raised from 'bad' to 'good.'
 This suggests that the Bishopville station and Little Monie Creek station, while not as healthy as the rest of the bay, may not be in as critical condition as the two bottom stations whose statuses remain 'bad' regardless of which dissolved oxygen threshold is used.
-DNR mentions that low dissolved oxygen readings during summer months are most prominent in measurements taken at bottom stations due to decomposing algae that has sunk and the lack of mixing between surface and bottom waters [3].
+DNR mentions that low dissolved oxygen readings during the summer months are most prominent in measurements taken from the bottom stations due to decomposing algae that has sunken and the lack of mixing between surface and bottom waters [3].
 These explanations support our conclusions that two of the bottom stations are faring the worst.

-The statuses for turbidity, are largely 'bad' in that many stations fell above the benchmark level.
-On the other hand, the station statuses for chlorophyll faired quite well.
+The statuses for turbidity are largely 'bad' in that many stations fell above the benchmark level.
+On the otherhand, the station statuses for chlorophyll faired quite well.
 This indicates that the algee blooms may have been a less of a concern during the summer of 2011 than dissolved oxygen or turbidity.
 Unlike turbidity, the statuses in pH are mostly 'good.'
 The exceptions are the Mataponi and Little Monie Creek stations which both received classifications of 'bad.'
 This shows that most of the stations fell within the benchmark range for pH.
 Some possible reasons for the 'bad' status could be because of an algae bloom or low salinity.
 Overall, in terms of pH the stations performed well.
 As our future research investigates into the appropriateness of the current methodology, namely the use of the Wilcoxon Signed-Rank to determine stations' statuses, we are hesitant to draw strong conclusions regarding the heath of the bay based on current statuses.
 The results of the methodology exploration is discussed further in Section 3.2.
-Our status assignment results are also presented visually in Figures 3.1-3.5.
-The stations are marked as circles on the map of the Chesapeake Bay and surrounding area.
-Each parameter is presented on a separate map.
-Green circles represent stations that were assigned a status of 'good' and red circles indicate stations that were assigned a status of 'bad.'